76 Best Things To Do in NYC [updated 2023]

-The Big Apple is the place where great artists have dreamed of success, where many European immigrants found a way to change their destiny and where every visitor has found a reason not to leave.
+The Big Apple is the place where great artists have dreamed of achieving success, where many European immigrants found how to change their destiny and where every visitor has found a reason not to leave.

 We are talking, of course, about New York: a city where it is practically impossible to close your eyes.
-There is so much to see and do that it's important to know what's worth seeing and what's not so you don't get overwhelmed.
-So, here are the most amazing experiences for your trip to New York.
+There's so much to see and do that it's important to know what's worth seeing and what's not so you don't get overwhelmed.
+So here are the most amazing experiences for your trip to New York.

 1. Fly over New York City on a helicopter tour

 Taking a helicopter tour of New York City will show you the city as few others see it.
-The bird's eye view will allow you to see New York as if you were holding it in the palm of your hand, and it's an experience you'll definitely want to talk about when you return from your trip.
+The bird's eye view will allow you to see New York as if it were in the palm of your hand, and it's an experience you'll definitely want to talk about when you return from your trip.

 The city's skyline is a spectacle in itself, even more so from a helicopter flight over New York.
-Most flights last around 15 minutes, making a journey in which the wonderful views come together with the adrenaline of flying over New York in a helicopter at more than 200 kilometers per hour.
+Most flights last around 15 minutes, making a tour in which the wonderful views come together with the adrenaline of flying in a helicopter over New York at more than 200 kilometers per hour.

 2. The world's best basketball live

-Whether you're a basketball fan or not, going to an NBA game is something you won't experience anywhere else.
-The iconic Madison Square Garden is the home of the New York Knicks, the home team, and it is in this arena that you can watch the NBA's stars play their hearts out on the court.
+Whether you're a basketball fan or not, going to an NBA game is something you won't be able to experience anywhere else.
+The iconic Madison Square Garden is home to the New York Knicks, the home team, and it's in this arena where you can watch the NBA's stars play their hearts out on the court.
 Definitely an experience that will add a lot to your trip and a must if you are passionate about basketball.
 If you already know that you are not going to miss it, buy here your tickets for NBA games.

 If you want to read a little more about the experience, understand what you will find there or find out why it is one of the top experiences you can live in New York, let me convince you in my article on How to Buy Tickets for an NBA Game in New York.

-You may not be a fan of the NBA per se, but you're dying to discover this venue where so many artists and sports teams have made history.
+Maybe you are not so much a fan of the NBA itself, but you are dying to discover this venue where so many artists and sports teams have made history.
 There are guided tours of the venue, you can attend concerts and you can, of course, see the Knicks playing at home.
 Here's how to buy tickets to Madison Square Garden.

-The Brooklyn Nets ' home arena may not be as well known as Madison Square Garden, but that doesn't mean the Barclays Center is not interesting.
+The Brooklyn Nets stadium may not be as well known as Madison Square Garden, but the Barclays Center is still interesting.
 This venue hosts concerts and events in addition to NBA games and is worth a visit during your tour of Brooklyn.
-Here is everything you need to know about the Brooklyn Nets stadium.
+Here is everything you need to know about the Brooklyn Nets arena.